yunpengn/blog/source/_posts/consistent-redis-sql.md

 This approach would mostly work for common use cases.
 In fact, cache aside is the de facto standard for implementing consistency between MySQL and Redis.
 The famous paper, _Scaling Memecache at Facebook_ also described such an approach.
 However, there does exist some problems with this apporach as well:

-- It can only guarantee _eventual consistency_.
+- Under normal scenarios (let's say we assume the process is never killed and write to MySQL/Redis will never fail), it can mostly guarantee _eventual consistency_.
 Let's say process `A` tries to update an existing value.
 At a certain moment, `A` has successfully updated the value in MySQL.
 Before it deletes the entry in Redis, another process `B` tries to read the same value. `B` will then get a cache hit (because the entry has not been deleted in Redis yet).
 Therefore, `B` will read the outdated value.
 However, the old entry in Redis will eventually be deleted and other processes will eventually get the updated value.
-- To make things worse, it cannot even guarantee _eventual consistency_ under extreme situations.
+- Under extreme situations, it cannot guarantee _eventual consistency_ as well.
 Let's consider the same scenario.
 If process `A` is killed before it attempts to delete the entry in Redis, that old entry will never be deleted.
 Hence, all other processes thereafter will keep reading the old value.
+- Even under normal scenarios, there exists a corner case with very low probability where _eventual consistency_ may break.
+Let's say process `C` tries to read a value and gets a cache miss.
+Then `C` queries MySQL and gets the returned result.
+Suddenly, `C` somehow is stuck and paused by the OS for a while.
+At this moment, another process `D` tries to update the same value. `D` updates MySQL and has deleted the entry in Redis.
+After that, `C` resumes and saves its query result into Redis.
+Hence, `C` saves the old value into Redis and all subsequent processes will read dirty data.
+This may sound scary, but its probability is very low because:
+    - If `D` is trying to update an existing value, this entry by right should exist in Redis when `C` tries to read it.
+This scenario will not happen if `C` gets a cache hit.
+In order for such a case to happen, that entry must have expired and been deleted from Redis.
+However, if this entry is "very hot" (i.e., there is huge read traffic on it), it should have been saved into Redis again very soon after it is expired.
+If this belongs to "cold data", there should be low consistency on it and thus it is rare to have one read request and one update request on this entry simultaneously.
+    - Mostly, writing to Redis should be much faster than writing to MySQL.
+In reality, `C`'s write operation on Redis should happen much earlier than `D`'s delete operation on Redis.

 ### Cache Aside - Variant 1